qognitive/fast-pauli/docs/benchmarks.rst

 ==========

 Here at `Qognitive <https://www.qognitive.io/>`_, we use Pauli Strings and Pauli Operators throughout our codebase.
-Some of our most critical performance bottlenecks involve applying these operatos to a state or batch of states.
+Some of our most critical performance bottlenecks involve applying these operators to a state or batch of states.
 These are only a few of the functions we've optimized in :code:`fast-pauli`, check out our :doc:`Python API <python_api>` and :doc:`C++ API <cpp_api>`.
 All benchmark figures are interactive and we encourage you to explore them!